Class: Time

 Name Type Argument Default Description

-The desired format where various time representations are prefixed with %.
+The desired string format where various time representations are prefixed with %, or an object representing the locale-aware format options.

 timestamp number <optional>